 - Do not use the IRS' Free File link if you will file a Vermont return.
 In order to use Free File for your Vermont return, file both your federal and Vermont returns through the link provided on this page.
 The IRS Free File link brings you to the vendor's Free File site; however you cannot complete a Vermont return from the IRS' link.

 Vermont's Free File vendor links will be available on this webpage in late January, 2019.

 Free File is a partnership between the IRS and brand-name tax software companies that has helped more than 50 million people since 2003 accurately prepare their tax returns, capturing all credits and deductions to maximize their refund, at no cost.

 This alliance enables 70 percent of all taxpayers – individuals and families with an adjusted gross income of $66,000 or less for Tax Year 2018– to use the best-known and most trusted commercial tax preparation software products for free.
-There is no cost to the government to deliver this free service to hard-working Americans.

 Because the tax software companies donate their products, this program comes at no cost to the government, and in fact saves taxpayer dollars by encouraging e-filing versus filing paper returns.

 The tax software products – the same popular products people buy every year – make tax filing easy, walking taxpayers through the process of filing online, cutting down on errors and helping taxpayers get their refunds faster – with no hidden costs or fees.

 Vermont taxpayers can use Free File anywhere – in the comfort of their own home, or wherever there is a computer with internet access.

 Free File has helped U.S. taxpayers save more than $1.3 billion in tax preparation fees since it began.
 And just as importantly, by enabling people to prepare their own returns Free File empowers people to learn more about their taxes and take control of their financial lives.